amannn/next-intl/docs/usage.md

 If possible, you should configure an explicit time zone as this affects the rendering of dates and times.
 By default, the available time zone of the runtime will be used: In Node.js this is the time zone that is configured for the server and in the browser this is the local time zone of the user.
 As the time zone of the server and the one from the user will likely be different, this can be problematic when your app is both rendered on the server as well as on the client side.

-To avoid such mismatches, you can globally define a time zone like this:
+To avoid such markup mismatches, you can globally define a time zone like this:

 ```jsx
 <NextIntlProvider timeZone="Austria/Vienna">...<NextIntlProvider>